TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ## Conclusion

 ## Future Work
+- What happens to prediction loss if you add a loss term for complexity matching?
 - Give the reconstruction objective two consecutive points and ask it to reconstruct them both to see if it learns temporal dynamics better than single state reconstruction
 - When time allows, each block (including embedding) should have at least rotation gates for each quantum axis per block (w/ 3 layers per block for classical as well), eliminating the gate choices other than entanglement from hyperparam search
 - Many blocks per model half